CatxFish/obs-v4l2sink/README.md

 # obs-v4l2sink

 This plugin provides output ability to v4l2 device .
 It is basically a Linux version of [obs-virtual-cam](https://github.com/CatxFish/obs-virtual-cam), but only contains the video sink part.
-You can use it with [v4l2loopback](https://github.com/umlaeute/v4l2loopback) to achieve cross-program image transfer.
+You can use it with [v4l2loopback](https://github.com/umlaeute/v4l2loopback) to achieve cross-program image transfer between obs-studio and third party software supporting Video4Linux.

 # Usage with v4l2loopback
 - Make sure load v4l2loopback module and check device path.